hujhax/austin-improv-wiki/Merlin Works Second Sundays.md

 	</table>
 </div>

 **Merlin Works Second Sundays** are the monthly shows at the ZACH Theatre hosted by the [[Merlin Works Institute for Improvisation]].
-Second Sundays shows typically feature a Merlin Works student showcase or graduation show, a guest troupe, and a headlining performance by faculty troupe [[Troupes/The Known Wizards]].
+Second Sundays shows typically feature a Merlin Works student showcase or graduation show, a guest troupe, and a headlining performance by faculty troupe [[Troupes/The Known Wizards|The Known Wizards]].

 {| class="wikitable"
 |**Performance Date**||**Student Performance(s)**||**Guest Troupe(s)**